denistsoi/franklinchen.github.io/source/_posts/2013-03-21-my-second-year-of-celebrating-johann-sebastian-bachs-birthday.markdown

 However, because Bach on the [Baroque flute](/blog/categories/baroque-flute/) has remained much more difficult for me to play than on the modern flute, I have resigned myself to mostly playing Bach's flute music on modern flute, while trying to keep the music crisply articulated and with minimal vibrato.

+(I played the first movement of Bach's flute sonata in E minor, BWV 1034, [at a party earlier this year](/blog/2013/01/26/music-i-just-played-for-the-first-time-recorder-sonata-tangos/).)

 Here are some videos illustrating a little bit of how the sounds and interpretations may differ.

 A performance by [Jed Wentz](http://www.jedwentz.com/jedwentz.com/Welcome.html) on Baroque flute: